Alto (high-speed rail): Criticism

 The project's public-private partnership (P3) structure has been criticized for increasing the risk of project difficulties and reducing the potential benefits of the proposed high-speed line, compared to a line fully owned and operated by a public entity.
-A private operator will want to increase ticket prices to maximize profitability, which would limit the number of travellers switching from driving and air travel to rail travel.
-With most high-speed rail lines losing money, maintaining low ticket prices could require taxpayers to subsidize the profits of the private operator.
+A private operator could increase ticket prices to maximize profitability, which would limit the number of travellers switching from driving and air travel to rail travel.
+The private consortium may also be incentivized to reduce labour costs by terminating obstructive union agreements when they come up for renewal, and any changes in Alto's schedules, stations, or routes would have to be negotiated with the private consortium, potentially resulting in costly litigation.
+With many high-speed rail lines requiring additional government subsidy, some fear that this project may result in another financial burden to taxpayers and subject to government funding cuts in the future similar to the 1980s cuts to Via Rail.
+In response to these criticisms, the CEO of Alto Martin Imbleau said that Alto would generate net-positive revenue and require zero subsidies.